jamesbelk0/regression_bigmart_sales_predictions/README.md

 ### Exploratory Data Analysis

- `- During the exploratory data analysis, a bar chart and histogram were used to visualize the quantities of Outlet Sizes and Average Sales
+ - During the exploratory data analysis, a bar chart and histogram were used to visualize the quantities of Outlet Sizes and Average Sales
- - This provides a better understanding of the quantity of each for comparisons later.`
+ - This provides a better understanding of the quantity of each for comparisons later.

  <p align = "center">
   <img src = "https://github.com/jamesbelk0/sales_predictions/blob/d8294734469af5fb95f3c375ab6f771c52e31d7c/Average_Sale_Size.png">
 </p>

-This shows the most sales are sold through the Medium Outlet Size compared to the High and Small.
+ - This shows the most sales are sold through the Medium Outlet Size compared to the High and Small.
 Ruling out an ordinal approach.

 ## Explanatory Visuals